benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 Interest in Computer Science (CS) education is exploding at all educational levels, but there's a lack of support for students in schools which don't have specialist teachers or an appropriate learning environment---especially for the "fun" stuff which goes beyond textbook exercises.
-At the ANU we haven't done very much to engage at a pre-tertiary level, mostly because we're flat-out dealing with the huge growth in students at a tertiary level.
+In the [Research School of Computer Science](https://cs.anu.edu.au/code-creativity-culture/) at the ANU we're not currently doing very much to engage at a pre-tertiary level, mostly because we're flat-out dealing with the huge growth in students at a tertiary level.
 The c/c/c studio program will address that.

-In addition, CS still suffers from a stereotype of being for "nerdy white/asian males", and those groups are certainly over-represented in our undergraduate CS cohort compared to other groups.
-The Reimagine "big tent" CS education philosophy needs ways of attracting students who don't fit the usual CS stereotypes.
-In attracting & nurturing students who are interested in using computers in the arts & music the c/c/c studio can be _one part_ of that bigger mission.

-Undergraduate students at the ANU can take my [COMP1720: Art & Interaction in New Media](https://cs.anu.edu.au/courses/comp1720/) course as part of a major in either a CS degree or a Bachelor of Visual Arts (or indeed as a cross-campus elective in any program).
-COMP1720 has run successfully as a cross-disciplinary "learn to code" course for several years.
-As the **A** in STEAM, the arts provide an important avenue for engaging students with coding and computer science, especially those who might not normally engage with CS-type activities.
+CS still suffers from a stereotype of being "for nerdy white/asian males", and those groups are certainly over-represented in our undergraduate CS cohort compared to other groups.
+As the **A** in STE**A**M, the **a**rts provide an important avenue for engaging students with coding and computer science, especially those who might not normally engage with CS-type activities.
-The c/c/c studio will extend this opportunity to High School students in the ACT.

 ### Existing alternatives

-Some ACT High Schools already have great non-traditional/creative CS/IT programs (I plan to partner with teachers at these schools as [early adopters](#early-adopters)).
+Some ACT High Schools & Colleges already have great non-traditional/creative CS/IT programs (I plan to partner with teachers at these schools as [early adopters](#early-adopters)).
 However, even in these cases there's a missing link once students finish High School---where can they go to further develop their creative practice?
 The c/c/c studio program will give them deep links &